Jus10Lewis/skillbot625/app/prompt.md

 2. **For EACH individual line in the rubric:**

-    - Extract the criterion name and point scale (e.g., "Create toString method: 2 points")
+    - Extract the criterion name and point scale (e.g., "Implement sorting algorithm: 2 points")
     - Look at student's code - does it satisfy what that rubric line asks for?
     - Assign score based on rubric's scale (0/1/2 or 0/2/4, etc.)
     - If rubric provides descriptions for different point levels (e.g., "0=missing, 1=partial, 2=complete"), use those definitions